The newly released 2022 Incentive Travel Index (ITI) reports that, overall, the incentive travel industry is strong....

-The Effects of Reward Type on Employee Goal Setting, Goal Commitment, and Performance
+Research / The Effects of Reward Type on Employee Goal Setting, Goal Commitment, and Performance

-ABSTRACT: The use of tangible rewards in the form of non-cash incentives with a monetary value has become increasingly common in many organizations (Peltier et al.2005).
+Increasingly common in many organizations (Peltier et al.2005).
 Despite their use, the behavioral and performance effects of tangible reward shave received minimal research attention.
 Relative to cash rewards, we predict tangible rewards will have positive effects on goal commitment and performance but will lead employees to set easier goals, which will negatively affect performance.
 The overall performance impact of tangible rewards will depend on the relative strength of these competing effects.
 We conduct a quasi-experiment at five call centers of a financial services company.
 Employees at two locations earned cash rewards for goal attainment while employees at three locations earned points, with equivalent retail value to cash rewards, redeemable for merchandise.
 Results show that cash rewards lead to better performance through their effects on the difficulty of the goals employees selected.Implications for theory and practice are discussed.

 Keywords: goals; tangible rewards; performance.